 Sugar contains almost no other nutrients.

-Several studies have found that eating honey may increase insulin levels and decrease levels of blood sugar.
+Several studies have found that eating honey may increase insulin levels and decrease blood sugar levels, although doctors require further research.

 Possible hypoglycemic impact